eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/throw.md

 ### Execution

-The `throw` statement causes the enclosing method, attribute accessor or initializer to return *abnormally*, signifying an exceptional circumstance which prevents normal completion.
-Instead of returning to the caller, the call stack is searched for the nearest [`try`](../try) statement with a matching `catch` clause, and execution resumes at the start of that `catch` block (possibly after [resource cleanup] _doc coming soon_.
+The `throw` statement starts the propogation of an exception.
+The call stack is searched for the nearest [`try`](../try) statement with a matching `catch` clause, and execution resumes at the start of that `catch` block (possibly after [resource cleanup](../try).

+A method, getter, setter or
+initializer, is said to *return abnormally* if an exception propgates beyond its scope.
+This signifies an exceptional circumstance which prevents normal completion of the method, getter, setter or initializer.

 An expression may be supplied with the `throw` statement.
 If no expression is given a new messageless and causeless